Natural Areas: Guthrie Woods

 If you think trails and wilderness are incompatible, Guthrie Woods may be your kind of place.
 Impediments to straightforward navigation abound: large, irregular patches of sticky white soil, ephemeral ponds, the lavish wreckage of fallen trees, vegetative riots of poison ivy.
 You won’t need a flashlight – at least during the day – but the majestic cathedral-like ceiling formed by the branches and leaves of these old growth trees admit very little of summer’s light.
 The trees are bigger to the north but getting there can be a challenge.
 Whichever way you try to go, obstacles seem to pop up and redirect you; my own visits invariably end as I emerge from the woods, blinking, far from my intended destination.
 Bring a compass.

 Jennings County.
-From the intersection of US 50 and IN 3/7 in North Vernon, go south 8.2 miles on IN 7, then left 1.3 miles on County Line Rd (500 South) to the southeast corner of the preserve, where there is a marker.
-Pull over as far as you dare, minding the steep ditch, and park along the road.
+From the intersection of IN 3 and IN 7 south of Vernon, go south 5.9 miles on IN 7, then left 1.3 miles on County Line Rd (500 S) to the marker at the preserve’s SE corner.
+Pull over as far as you dare, minding the steep ditch.